bnbullock/Amazon_Vine_Analysis/README.md

     - There were 314 non-Vine and 0 Vine member 5-star reviews
     - There were 15% non_Vine and 0% Vine member reviews that were 5-star

 - In Summary, since there are no reviews recorded for Vine members we cannot definitively state if there is a bias.
-We do not have any data to support a statement in either direction.
-However, for non-Vine members we can see that 15% of all reviews provided a 5-star positively biased product review based on the data.
-Since we only have non-Vine reviews we can further expand on the reviews we do have by looking at all the ratings  by star number for a better understanding of the reviews.
-Below we can see a summary dataframe outline this information that shows a breakdown of the non-Vine reviews.
+We do not have any data to support a statement in either direction in regards to Vine members.
+However, for non-Vine members we can see that 15% of all reviews provided a 5-star positively biased product review based on the conclusions.

+- Since we only have non-Vine reviews we can further expand on the reviews we do have by looking at all the ratings by star value for a better understanding.
+Below we can see a summary dataframe outlining this information which shows a breakdown by star ranking.
+The results below point to a more negative bias as we have large amount of non-Vine reviews pointing to 1-star rating.

 ![Image5](images/5Additional1.png)